luisfmsonegrao/internet_search_assistant/README.md

   - `claude sonnet 3` is used for query classification and answering
   - the user can interact with the assistant through a `Gradio` GUI

+## Search Assistant API

+The Search Assistant API is composed of two functions, defined in `src\assistant_api.py`:
+- `call_assistant` queries the assistant
+- `check_assistant_state` retrieves the current state of the assistant